 The detailed nature of the GNN vegetation maps allowed us to examine several biodiversity elements for the first time at a regional scale.
-Some of our key findings from analyses of the tree-, stand-, and species-level data would be masked in a traditional coarse-filter analysis.
+Some of our key findings from analyses of the tree, stand-, and species-level data would be masked in a traditional coarse-filter analysis.
 For example, although early-successional forests are abundant in the Coast Range, they mostly lack structural features such as legacy trees.
-Many largeconifer forests that might be classified as old growth using a generalized forest cover map lack other structural characteristics of old growth such as multilayered canopies or dead wood.
-The detailed vegetation maps also provide the basis for simulating landscape trajectories to predict future conditions (Johnson et al. 2007) and evaluating the effects of silvicultural treatments and forest policies on vegetation, aquatic, and wildlife biodiversity (Burnett et al. 2007, Spies et al. 2007), as well as on commodity values (Johnson et al. 2007).
+Many large-conifer forests that might be classified as old growth using a generalized forest cover map lack other structural characteristics of old growth such as multilayered canopies or dead wood.
+The detailed vegetation maps also provide the basis for simulating landscape trajectories to predict future conditions (Bettinger et al., this volume, Johnson et al., this volume) and evaluating the effects of silvicultural treatments and forest policies on vegetation, aquatic, and wildlife biodiversity (Burnett et al., this volume, Spies et al. this volume), as well as on commodity values (Johnson et al., this volume).